nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Current Implementation
 The highlight mechanism is facilitated by the 'PetListPanel', 'Pet', and 'MarkCommand' classes.
-This feature highlight pets that have not been marked and have a deadline within a day in the GUI.
+This feature highlights pets that have not been marked and have a deadline within a day in the GUI.
-The highlight feature will be executed automatically every certain time window without user input to support real-time state.
+The highlight feature will be executed automatically every certain time window without user input to support a real-time state.

 #### Given below is an example usage scenario and how the highlight mechanism behaves at each step:
 Step 1.
 The user launches the application.

 Step 2.
-The user decides to add two pet to the pet list with a deadline due three days later.
+The user decides to add two pets to the pet list with a deadline due three days later.

 Step 3.
 The given pet will not be highlighted at this moment.